neurobagel/documentation/docs/nipoppy/workflow/bids_conv.md

 !!! note

-    Once `heuristic.py` is finalized, only `stage_2` needs to be run peridodically unless new scan protocol is added.
+    Once `heuristic.py` is finalized, only `stage_2` needs to be run periodically unless new scan protocol is added.